MicrosoftDocs/defender-docs/defender-endpoint/windows-whatsnew.md

 **Configuration Management**

 - Fixed an issue that caused empty policies to appear in the UI.
-- Change registry keys to configure Attack Surface Reduction (ASR) rules.
 - Configured Windows Defender Application Control(WDAC) policies to block undesired applications from running on the device.

 ## Feb-2024 (Release version: 10.8735.26020.1009)